torappinfo/ebrowser/README.md

 - much less memory footprint than edge/chrome browser and highly performant.
 - keyboard friendly with vim-style keymaps and command line support in address bar.
 - global redirection to bypass censorship.
 - user scripts at will.
+Ex. pressing "tr" to translate the page (need mapkeys.json config).
 - customizable.

 Note: Usually electron apps are heavyweight as they use browsers for simple things.
 Ebrowser uses core chromium effectively and very lightweight.
 Recommend to install electron separately.